SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 example: `test.py`.
 Then, inside that file, type `:UltiSnipsEdit`.
 That will create the file `~/.config/nvim/UltiSnips/python.snippets` for you.

-Here is a basic skeleton for a snippet:
+Here is a basic skeleton for a snippet.

 ```vim
 snippet SNIPPET NAME "SNIPPET DESCRIPTION"